herdofsheep/travel_analyser/README.md

 # travel_analyser
 analyser of travel data.
-Follow the instuctions below for
+Follow the instuctions below for setting up and running the travel_analyser- the output is in the form of a .csv file in the .outputs folder.
+If you would like to try processing other files, make sure the data you want to process exists in the `.data` folder and pass its name to `data_parser.process_data("file_name here")` within the `main()` function in process_tavel_data.py.

 ### First time running travel_analyser:
 Use pipenv to handle dependencies and keep a consistent python environment across machines.